 You can listen to this episode right here on this page (after the jump) or wherever you listen to podcasts, and there are links to both titles wherever they are streaming powered by JustWatch.

 Join us!Continue reading “Podcast: RRR & The Northman”

 Welcome back to Awesome Friday, on a Sunday!
 In this week’s episode, we speak at length about a little movie you might have heard about from last year, Spider-Man: No Way Home, which has finally come to home video.
 Then it’s onto a new release from Focus Features, The Outfit, a single location mystery thriller starring Mark Rylance and Zoey Deutch.
 Join us!Continue reading “Podcast: Spider-Man: No Way Home & The Outfit”

 Robert Eggers has made two movies now.
-Both with predominantly natural light, both with a confident eye and camera, and period set using actual dialogue from sources contemporary to said setting.
+Both with predominantly natural light, confident eye and camera, and period set using actual dialogue from sources contemporary to said setting.

 It’s the near future and because overpopulation has started to triple the planet the government has outlawed having siblings.
 And by “outlawed” I mean to say “they’ll maybe kill your extra kids”.
 This poses a problem for Willem Dafoe when his septuplet granddaughters are born.
 Let’s take a look.